Jono Carroll: Following Prizefighter

 Despite being booked to appear on the undercard of teammate Spike O'Sullivan vs. Chris Eubank Jr, Carroll accepted a different fight at just a week's notice.
 On the Wladimir Klitschko vs. Tyson Fury card in Düsseldorf, Carroll agreed to the longest bout of his career so far, a ten rounder with Miguel Gonzalez.
 Despite the timing, Carroll outclassed the Honduran from start to finish, winning every round on the way to a unanimous decision victory.
 "I just went out there and enjoyed myself," he told Sky Sports afterwards.
 "Because I never fought 10 rounds, I wanted to see what it was all about.
 I wanted to get through without any injuries.
 I'm pretty proud of that."

 Carroll vs. Quigg

 On 7 March 2020, Carroll fought former world champion Scott Quigg.
 Carroll dominated Quigg over the whole fight and managed to stop him in the eleventh round to earn the TKO victory.

 Carroll vs. Hughes

-In his next fight, Carroll fought Maxi Hughes.
-While Carroll was a big favourite, Hughes managed to narrowly outbox Carroll and win the fight in a major upset via unanimous decision.
+Carroll fought Maxi Hughes at LS-Live in Wakefield, England, on 12 August 2020, losing via unanimous decision.

 Carroll vs. Vences

-On 11 September 2021, Carroll fought Andy Vences, then ranked as #7 at super featherweight by the WBA.
-Carroll won the fight via majority decision, with the scorecards reading 97-93, 97-93 and 95-95 in his favour.
+On 11 September 2021 at the Seminole Hard Rock Hotel & Casino Hollywood, Florida, USA, Carroll fought Andy Vences, then ranked as #7 at super-featherweight by the WBA.
+He won the fight via majority decision, with the scorecards reading 97–93, 97–93 and 95–95 in his favour.

+Carroll vs. Batyrgaziev

+Carroll faced Albert Batyrgaziev for the vacant interim WBA super-featherweight title at the IBA Colosseum in Serpukhov, Russia, on 12 July 2024.
+He lost by technical knockout in the ninth round.

+Carroll vs. Murphy

+On 14 March 2026, Carroll fought Colm Murphy for the vacant IBO super-featherweight title at the 3Arena in Dublin.
+He won via split decision.
+Two judges scored the bout 117–111 and 116–112 in his favour overruling the third who had it 116–112 for his opponent.